ADN-DevTech/3dsMax-Python-HowTos/doc/pluginpackage.md

 ## Integration With the New Menu System

-The [menuhook](/src/menuhook/) code has been reworked to integrate menu items for the various howtos to the new menu system:
+The [menuhook](/src/menuhook/) code has been reworked to integrate menu items for the various howtos into the new menu system:

 ```python
 def register(action, category, fcn, menu=None, text=None, tooltip=None, in2025_menuid=None, id_2025=None):